 Police can ask you to step out of your vehicle, however, they cannot force you to perform field sobriety tests.
 These tests are completely voluntary.
 When an officer asks you to step out of your vehicle you need to comply (but do not use your door or vehicle for balance when exiting).
 Once out of your vehicle, respectfully refuse to perform all field sobriety tests.
 Simply explain: "my lawyer told me to NEVER submit to these tests."

 NOTE: never perform field sobriety tests, because they are very difficult and very specific balancing tests.
-If you have poor balance, you will definitely fail these tests (regardless of how much alcohol you have had to drink).
+If you have poor balance, you will definitely fail these tests (regardless of how much alcohol consumed).
 Even if you have great balance, you will still fail these tests, because of how difficult / specific they are.

 STEP 5 - Do not submit to taking a chemical test (breath, blood, or urine).

 When pulled over for DUI, politely decline when the officer asks you to take a breath, blood, or urine test, if you have been drinking.
 Why?
 For many reasons: 1.
 Breath tests produce unreliable results all the time for many different reasons (see here).
-2. The officer is going to arrest you for DUI / OVI regardless of if you take these tests.
-3. You will not reduce your chances of "being let go" if you submit to these tests (even if you blow under than the legal limit).
-You will still be charged with DUI / OVI regardless.
+2. The officer is going to arrest you for DUI / OVI regardless of if you take a chemical test (even if you blow under the the legal limit).

-After you refuse to take the chemical test, you will be subjected to a 1 year administrative license suspension (ALS) for refusing to take the test, BUT, you will have to serve a 1 year court-ordered suspension, anyways, if you are ultimately convicted of OVI.
-So there is little to no incentive to submit to a chemical test.
+After you refuse to take the chemical test, you will be subjected to (at least) a 1 year administrative license suspension (ALS) for refusing to take the test, BUT, you will have to serve (at least) a 1 year court-ordered suspension anyways if you are convicted of OVI.
+So there is little to no incentive to take a chemical test.

-It should be noted, if you do submit to taking a breath, blood, or urine test and the results prove unfavorable, it does not mean you are guilty of DUI / OVI.
+It should be noted, if you do take a breath, blood, or urine test and the results come back above the legal limit, it does not mean you are guilty of DUI / OVI.
 There are still many defenses that can be raised.

 STEP 6 - Do not make any statement after being arrested, especially when placed in the police cruiser.

-Many police cruisers have microphones / cameras in the front and back seat of the cruiser, therefore, everything you say in the cruiser is being (audio and video) recorded.
+Many police cruisers have microphones / cameras in the front and back seats of the cruiser, so everything you say in the cruiser is being (audio and video) recorded.